codepo8/developer-advocacy-handbook/what-is-developer-advocacy.md

 ---
-next: 02-working-with-your-competition
+next: working-with-your-company
-nexttitle: Working with your Competition
+nexttitle: Working with your company
 ---
 # What is Developer Advocacy / Evangelism?